Saving grasslands, producing waterfowl, and creating birding gems, the Small Wetlands Program may be the best reason yet to buy a Duck Stamp

 Prairie Flats South WPA

-The Rainwater Basin Area, south of the Platte River, is sprinkled with WPAs that are packed with waterfowl in late winter, including Ross’s Geese, multiple species of teal, and other dabblers.
+The Rainwater Basin Area, south of the Platte River in Nebraska, is sprinkled with WPAs that are packed with waterfowl in late winter, including Ross’s Geese, multiple species of teal, and other dabblers.
 Here are three:

 Harvard Marsh WPA